 We're installing peak hour bus lanes along Lincoln Road to make bus journey times shorter and more reliable.
-As part of our work we'll be making other changes to improve safety for all road users - pedestrians, cyclists and drivers.
+As part of our work, we'll be making other changes to improve safety for all road users - pedestrians, cyclists and drivers.

-This is part of a wider project to improve transport around the southwest of Christchurch.
+The Lincoln Road bus lanes are part of a wider project to improve transport around the southwest of Christchurch.

 We know there's traffic congestion along Lincoln Road at peak times, causing delays for all motorists.
 Buses help to reduce traffic congestion and carbon emissions by carrying more people per trip.
 This is better for the environment and helps everyone get to where they want to go on time.